 Suchindram Shakti Peeth is located in the southernmost district of Kanyakumari in Tamil Nadu, India.
 This Temple is also called Maa Narayani Temple.
 It is one of the 51 Shakti Peethas and This place is where it is believed that the Upper Teeth of Maa Sati fell.

 The chief legend of Suchindram relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the yajna site, where Daksha ignored Sati as well as Shiva.

 According to the historic legends, Lord Indra, the king of all gods, was liberated from the curse given by Maharishi Gautama at this place.

 Taking a bath in Kanyakumari eradicates all the sins of the devotees, and they become pure.

 The white Gopuram of the 7-storeyed temple is visible from a range.
 Built in the 17th century, the temple is filled with stunning carvings on its doors, and the complex has about 30 temples of different gods.
 The entryway of the temple is 24 feet high, and a huge statue of Hanuman is situated at the eastern end of the northern passage.